How can I advertise my home to rent for Derby weekend via this site?

 Do you rotate which ads appear at the top of homepage?

-No. Being at the top of the page doesn’t seem to be of any advantage in finding a renter.
+No. Homes appear in the order in which they advertise.
+Being at the top of the page though doesn’t seem to be of any advantage in finding a renter.
 The main factors are price, location, quality of the home/photos, and how far out you advertise.

 Any tips for photographing my home to make it more appealing to Derby weekend renters?